chr1sw/cab-retry/site/content/products/_index.md

     text: >-
       Our beef is pasture raised and 100% grassfed.
 At no point in its life is it ever fed grain.
 We believe in having the animals eat what nature intended them to, which allows for a healthier animal.
-This carries the benefit through to our consumer.
+The benefit carries through to our customers in a superior tasting product.
   - imageUrl: /img/pig.png
     name: Pork
     text: >